Turbo87/webpack-notifier/README.md

 ```

 You can supply some strategy for the plugin to display notification.
 If you
-don't supply anything, it will use `process.platform` as a strategy name (only
+don't supply anything, it will use `process.platform` as a strategy
-`'darwin'` is supported out of the box now).
+name. `'darwin'` and `'linux'` are supported out of the box now.

 You can also supply `function(msg) {}` as a strategy that will use your
 notification CLI tool of choice.

+Main idea here is that, preferrably, people on your team shouldn't have to
+customize webpack config to be able to see notifications.